 (Tested for Laravel 5.6)

 Hi everyone!
 This tutorial will help you deploy your Laravel project into your 000webhost site in a professional manner.
-I am more good at writing code instead of writing articles, so lets get straight to the subject!
+Unfortunately free plans do not allow SSH connections, therefore we’ll use primitive methods for setup.

 Before we start, your website must be ‘clean’.
 It must not contain a single file in it, that to prevent interface with Laravel.
 Please back up your current website content and database, then go to 000webhost cPanel (choose the website you want to work with) > Settings > General > Reset website.
 After you’re done, you can continue further

 Laravel contains a lot of files and folders, especially in